faerietree/shell__blendercam_convenience_script/README.md

 Setup:
 ---
 WARNING: DON'T USE YOUR ART BLENDER SETUP FOR THIS!
 DOWNLOAD ANOTHER ONE OR COPY THE EXISTING BLENDER FOLDER.
-(Because a new config is copied automatically to the blender in the folder blender-srouce.
+(Because a new config is copied automatically to the blender in the folder blender-source.
 Better to be safe!)

 ### Download script + dependency: